 During her residency, Sainsbury will begin writing a performance and video-installation script, rewriting transgender histories into an interplanetary poetics of trans*/sensuality, relation and desire; questioning how the verb of transing* could change the way we speak about living beings.
 Moving across a sociality that sounds after the end of the world, where the body has no end.

-On the occasion of our upcoming open studios Lou Lou has shared some of her work in progress - drawings and writing in ink.
+On the occasion of our Summer Open Studios 2021, Lou Lou has shared some of her work in progress - drawings and writing in ink.
 These pieces are work in progress for Lou Lou's exhibition at Gasworks in 2022.
 She has also shared documentation of two recent performances, Pollen spools out, words scatter through a waiting room window, 2021 and my hole is the place where i call myself a mother, 2020.

 "In the waiting room, we will find the means at all costs to exist for each other, and stage the plan for which we no longer exist, for each other."